-a network for art, activism, solidarity in Russia, Ukraine, Belarus and Germany
+a network for art, activism and solidarity

 The platform CETKA (Russian for 'net'), launched by ZK/U Berlin, is a place beyond national borders and ordinary cartography: It advocates for social change through artistic and cultural practices and forms the basis of an active civil society in the regions of Belarus, Ukraine, Russia and Germany.